BHPepper/HormoneTherapy-DSS-BreastCancer/README.md

 Direct Download Link of Data: http://download.cbioportal.org/brca_metabric.tar.gz (Recommend 7-zip for extraction)

-The functions called below serve to clean the data for this project and their definitions can be found in "ht_functions.R" along with those of other functions written for this project.
+The functions called below serve to clean the data for this project and their definitions can be found in "ht_functions.R" along with those of other functions written for this project.The fread() function was used in reading in the data for its superior performance when working with Big Data sets.
+This is owed to its lazy execution which avoids storing the entire Big Data set in memory, only the parts necessary for the requested operations.

 ```{r}
 express = get_ht_express_dat(root)
 express$y = as.factor(express$'HORMONE_THERAPY')
 express = express[,!colnames(express) %in% 'HORMONE_THERAPY']
 clin = get_ht_clin_dat(root)
 ```